 What are the benefits?

-There are a number of benefits to installing a biomass in a domestic or non-domestic scenario, these include -
+There are a number of benefits to installing biomass heating in a domestic or non-domestic scenario, these include -

 - Biomass is a mature, well developed technology with an established installer and fuel supply chain.